360Power/360power-api-doc/README-EN.md

 * Temporary websocket auth token exchange

 # REST API Introduction
-BIGER REST API URL is under: https://pub-api.biger.in , when you use REST API to execute orders, you need to sign your request to make sure the communication safty
+BIGER REST API is at https://pub-api.biger.in.
+When you use REST API to execute requests that require authentication, you need to sign your request so that we can authenticate you, as well as ensure that the request was not tempered by a middleman.
 .
 REST API Provdies following functions:
 * Query markets
 * Operate Account, e.g. query balance